Elizabeth-Edwards-Lab/rdase_db/reference/Task.md

 #TODO List

+2020-1-7
+1. update the new database
+2. enable xml and json format
+3. enable the cache?
+4. fix the export field after fixed the schema (normalization)
+5. generate a new demo tree

 2019-11-17
 1. HMDB use https://github.com/BetterErrors/better_errors to create better error page
 2. make download csv download both aa and nt sequence.
 When I download the database nucleotide sequences are listed as AA.
 And only DNA sequences come in the csv file.
 It would be good to have both the DNA and the amion acid sequence in this file.